-If your patient has recently had ostomy surgery or is just getting used to living with a stoma, they may be feeling a little overwhelmed by all the different ostomy products.
+If you have recently had ostomy surgery or are just getting used to living with a stoma, you may be feeling a little overwhelmed by all the different ostomy products.
+In addition to your pouching system – which includes the ostomy skin barrier and a pouch – you may require the use of an ostomy accessory to enhance the performance of your system.

-In addition to their pouching system – which includes the ostomy skin barrier and a pouch – your patient may require the use of an ostomy accessory to enhance the performance of their system.
-Accessories may enhance the wear time of the skin barrier, prevent leakage, reduce odour and make pouch emptying easier.
-These are products like stoma pastes, barrier rings, adhesive removers and belts.
-For many patients, these accessories form a crucial part of their daily hygiene and ostomy care routine.
+Ostomy accessories may enhance the wear time of the skin barrier, prevent leakage, reduce odor, and make pouch emptying easier.
+These are products like skin barrier pastes, barrier rings, adhesive removers, and ostomy belts.
+For many people with ostomies, these accessories form a crucial part of their daily hygiene and ostomy care routine.

 In this article, we will walk you through some products from our Adapt™ accessories range and tell you more about how they work.
 In each section, you will also find a link to a guide that has more information about using that particular ostomy accessory.

-Barrier rings are designed to protect the peristomal skin.
+Barrier rings are designed to protect the skin around your stoma.
 The barrier ring will help fill in uneven skin surfaces to enhance the fit of the skin barrier and help prevent leakage of stoma output under the skin barrier.

 Hollister also offers a convex barrier ring accessory.
-Convex barrier rings help to provide a gentle convexity to a skin barrier, which can improve the fit of the barrier, minimise leakage, and protect the peristomal skin.
+Convex barrier rings help to provide a gentle convexity to a skin barrier, which can improve the fit of your barrier, minimise leakage, and protect your peristomal skin.

 The Adapt™ convex barrier ring comes in a variety of sizes and two different shapes – round and oval – to accommodate many different shape stomas.
 The convex barrier rings should be applied to dry peristomal skin convex side down or to the adhesive side of the skin barrier flat side down.

 Please be sure to check out the newest product addition to the Adapt™ barrier convex ring family –